 FSU Musical Ensembles Join Forces to Present Festive Holiday Concert

-A colorful collection of ensembles and musical groups from the Frostburg State University Department of Music will join forces to present their annual Holiday Concert on Sunday, Dec.
-10, at 3 p.m. in the Pealer Recital Hall of FSU’s Woodward D. Pealer Performing Arts Center.
-A reception will follow this event.
+A collection of ensembles and musical groups from the Frostburg State University Department of Music will join forces to present their annual Holiday Concert on Sunday, Dec.
+8, at 3 p.m. in the Pealer Recital Hall of FSU’s Woodward D. Pealer Performing Arts Center.

-Admission is $10 for adults, $5 for seniors and members of the military, $3 for students and free for children 12 and younger.
-Tickets are available at the door.
-Cash and credit cards are accepted.
+Admission is $10 for adults; $5 for seniors, members of the military and FSU faculty and staff; $3 for students; and free for children 12 and younger.
+Tickets can be purchased in advance online at tickets.frostburg.edu, and will be available at the door, cash or credit card.

 For more information, contact the Department of Music at 301-687-4109.

 Sunday, December 8, 2019 at 3:00pm to 4:30pm

 Login to interact with events, personalize your calendar, and get recommendations.